bszarlej/flame_state_machine/README.md

 - Supports prioritized state transitions with custom guard conditions
 - Easy registration of reversible transitions
 - Lifecycle callbacks for entering, exiting, rendering and updating states
-- `AnyState` support for transitions valid from any current state
+- Support for transitions that can occur from any state

 ## Usage